Long term power outage? What to eat first

 - Soft cheeses such as cottage, Monterey jack, mozzarella, quesos, low fat cheeses, and shredded cheeses

-- Cooked and/or fresh pasta.
-Cooked rice.
-Cooked potatoes.
+- Cooked and/or fresh pasta, cooked rice, and/or cooked potatoes.
 Casseroles, soups, stews, etc

 - Mayonnaise or vinaigrette based salads and pastas.
 (Mustard based potato salad too)